-- total borrowing capacity of up to \$ million, subject to the borrowing base concept based on a percentage of the fair market value of our investments in each of our portfolio companies; - an interest rate equal to, at our election, LIBOR plus 3.5% per annum or a fluctuating daily rate equal to 2.5% plus the greater of the prime rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%; and - customary financial covenants and negative covenants.
+- total borrowing capacity of up to \$ million, subject to a borrowing base equal to up to 70% (depending on the type of security and whether it is quoted) of the fair market value of our investments in each of our portfolio companies; - an interest rate equal to, at our election, LIBOR plus 3.5% per annum or a fluctuating daily rate equal to 2.5% plus the greater of the prime rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%; and - customary financial covenants and negative covenants.

-Certain affiliates of the Lenders, including and , are members of the underwriting syndicate for this offering.
+Certain affiliates of the Lenders, including RBC Capital Markets, LLC and BMO Capital Markets, Inc., are members of the underwriting syndicate for this offering.
 See "Related-Party Transactions and Certain Relationships" for additional information.